segrelab/cometspy/README.md

 CometsPy is developed with non-commercial use in mind and is presented as-is.
 To inquire about collaborations or commercial usage and development, please contact us at <comets@bu.edu>.

 # Documentation
-Documentation on how to use COMETS with COMETSPy is found at [https://cometspy.readthedocs.io](https://cometspy.readthedocs.io/en/latest/).
+Documentation on how to use COMETS with COMETSPy can be found at [https://cometspy.readthedocs.io/en/latest/](https://segrelab.github.io/cometspy/).

 # Installation
 Use pip to install COMETSPy from PyPI: